h5bp/Front-end-Developer-Interview-Questions/README.md

 * What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?
 * Describe Floats and how they work.
 * Describe z-index and how stacking context is formed.
-* Describe BFC(Block Formatting Context) and how it works.
 * What are the various clearing techniques and which is appropriate for what context?
 * Explain CSS sprites, and how you would implement them on a page or site.
 * What are your favourite image replacement techniques and which do you use when?